verse-pbc/profile_aggregator/README.md

 # Profile Aggregator

-A Nostr relay that aggregates high-quality user profiles from the network.
+A Nostr relay that aggregates and filters user profiles from the network.

 ## What it does

-- Discovers profiles from other relays
+- Harvests profiles from external relays
-- Validates profile quality (bio, image size, real activity)
+- Validates quality (bio, image validity, spam filtering)
-- Filters out bots and low-quality accounts
+- Serves filtered profiles via standard Nostr protocol
-- Serves curated profiles via WebSocket
+- All events (harvested or client-submitted) go through the same filter

 ## Quick Start